lmqxwm/lmqxwm/README.md

 ### Hi there 👋

 I'm M. Liu, a second-year master student in Statistics at the University of Chicago.
-Here I'm fortunate to get the guidance of prof. Barber and prof. Aragam.
+Here I'm fortunate to work with prof. Barber and prof. Aragam.
 Prior to UChicago, I obtained my Bachelor of Science degree in Statistics at Beijing Normal Unversity.

 My current research interests lie in the intersection of distribution-free inference, graphical model, causal inference and generalized machine learning.